 On occasion in the last year, I had called my friend from my apartment in Brooklyn asking her to convince me of all the ways our quality of life might improve if and when we moved to the country.
 It didn’t take much effort on her part to persuade me — really, I was begging for it, but now her demands weren’t very convenient.
 My husband was away on business and boxes from the move were still stacked in the foyer.
 Unpacking was proving a daunting task with my two kids under the age of four whirling about in our newly acquired square footage.
 Who had time to start a garden?

 “But – but I’m still waiting for my raised beds to be built and the compost to be delivered.
 Can’t it wait a little longer?”

 “Nope.”
 She insisted and I acquiesced.
-We met at an organic nursery on that blue-skied, happy-cloud day (Vermont can be annoying like that).
+We met at an organic nursery on a day that would have brought Bob Ross to his easel— blue skies, happy clouds.
 Both my kids had fallen asleep on the bumpy drive over and for the first time I enjoyed one of the benefits to country parenting: I unrolled the windows and left them to snooze while I perused.
 But as I walked among the abundant stock of kale, beets and tomato seedlings, I felt more like Alice lost in Wonderland than a prospective buyer.